Evaluation Schema

 AI has a large environmental impact and addressing sustainability issues is an important step as we move forward (Van Wynsberghe, 2021).
 Educational centres could therefore consider how to ensure sustainability either by selecting less resource-intensive AI tools and/or by selecting tools and companies following more sustainable practices.

-Some things to take into consideration are: the ethical use of AI, legal and regulatory compliance, data privacy and security, integrating relevant AI in the curriculum, potential collaboration with industry that can facilitate both AI integration in the curriculum and staying updated on AI advancements, resource allocation, staff training.
+Some things to consider are: the ethical use of AI, legal and regulatory compliance, data privacy and security, integrating relevant AI in the curriculum, potential collaboration with industry that can facilitate both AI integration in the curriculum and staying updated on AI advancements, resource allocation, staff training.

-Even if the centre is using AI this does not necessarily mean it has an official AI policy/strategy.
-However, it is important to consider developing such a policy/strategy at the same time that it considers implementing/expanding the use of AI.
+Even if the centre is using AI, this does not necessarily mean it has an official AI policy/strategy.
+However, it is important to consider developing such a policy/strategy at the same time as considering implementing/expanding the use of AI.

 When AI tools are open-source then users can access and modify them.
 This can contribute to better transparency, data protection, safety and oversight (Yan et al., 2023), and also to flexibility and customisation.